Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Graph Linear Transformations

 where the terms \(a_{ij}\) and \(c_{ij}\) represent the self-precisions of nodes \(i\) and \(j\), while \(b_{ij}\) encodes their mutual coupling.
 For the full precision matrix \(J\), each off-diagonal entry corresponds to the edge coupling \(J_{ij} = b_{ij}\), and each diagonal entry aggregates a node’s self-precision contributions from all adjacent edges:

-This construction induces a mutual-consistency bias, since the effective strength of an edge depends jointly on both endpoints: edges where either node has low self-precision contribute weak couplings, while edges supported by two confident nodes contribute strong ones.
+This construction induces a mutual-consistency bias, since the effective strength of an edge depends jointly on both endpoints: edges where either node has low self-confidence in the edge contribute weak couplings, while edges supported by two nodes with a high self-confidence in the edge contribute strong ones.
 As a result, information propagation is naturally selective, emphasizing well-supported connections and attenuating uncertain or inconsistent ones.

 \paragraph{Diagonally Dominant} Diagonally dominant matrices are a subset of walk-summable matrices~\cite{GaBP_Thesis}.
 Such matrices are characterized by having each diagonal entry larger in magnitude than the sum of the magnitudes of the off-diagonal entries in the same row, that is,